AMSII/blue/blue/Tri_3/terminal/terminal.md

-# Terminal Basics & Navigating the File System
+# Terminal - An Introduction

 ### Learning Objectives
 - Open apps and navigate your computer via terminal
 - Summarize basic file system structure
 - Explain the difference between relative and absolute pathing
-- Open files using our text editor

 ##### Why this is important